-If a foreign air carrier is anticipated to be used for any portion of travel, prior approval is required under the DOC Financial Assistance Standard Terms and Conditions, Section K.03.c., http://go.usa.gov/3zVu9, and therefore, such travel should be included in the proposal to avoid having to request prior approval after the project starts.
-Applicants may factor in travel costs for participation in an annual NOAA GMD workshop for recipients.
-Refer to item 14 below in this Section regarding treatment of Indirect Costs in the Budget Narrative.
+If a foreign air carrier is anticipated to be used for any portion of travel, prior approval is required under the DOC Financial Assistance Standard Terms and Conditions, Section G.05.c., https://go.usa.gov/xRW4R, and therefore, such travel should be included in the proposal to avoid having to request prior approval after the project starts.
+Applicants may factor in travel costs for participation in an annual NOAA Grants Management Division (GMD) workshop for recipients.

+Refer to item 16 below in this Section regarding treatment of Indirect Costs in the Budget Narrative.